Over the past couple of months, we've covered the 6

 When you're trying to sell your product, you might have a lot to share.

 You expect them to absorb everything, and see things from your perspective, right?
-That’s the curse of knowledge.
+That's the

 People get confused when they're presented too many things at once, and they usually get turned-off.